Location Forensics Expert Witness

 There may also be other forms of stored evidence such as application and Cloud location point data (see below).

-• Cloud Storage - e.g. Google and Google Maps
+Cloud Storage - e.g. Google data, Apple and Google Maps

-Location data may be stored on a device from applications as well as stored within application and account use, for example, Google location and maps point storage.
+Location data may be stored on a device from applications (apps) running on the it, as well as the data being stored in Cloud accounts.
+For example, Google location and maps point storage.
+From a user's perspective they may not know where/how this data is stored.

-Such data is often not accurate, and needs to be fully assessed to determine what can and cannot be used and the limitations thereof.
+Such application and Cloud data may not by accurate (sometimes by considerable amounts), and will need to be fully assessed, to determine what can and cannot be used/concluded and the limitations thereof of such evidence.

 As of April 2018, all new model type cars should be fitted with an eCall system allowing GPS location information to be sent to the emergency services via a tracker and SIM card unit fitted to the car.
 Hence all new model cars theoretically after this date will contain a type of tracker and SIM card.
 The SIM cards in the absence of other information, may also be used to perform cell site analysis.